nataliewxngg/blinky-on/README.md

 <p>Natalie Wong | January 21, 2024</p>

 Blinky-ON is a dynamic, pausable single-player game that utilizes the arrow keys to navigate a vehicle through busy one-way traffic.
 It is developed using Java Swing and includes various intermediate concepts explored in ICS4U, such as OOP and dynamic data structures.

 <h3>Inspiration</h3>
-This ICS4U ICU project is heavily inspired by Traffic Racer, a mobile game developed and published by Skgames.
+This ICS4U ISU project is heavily inspired by Traffic Racer, a mobile game developed and published by Skgames.

 <h3>Instructions</h3>
 <ul>